 Undergraduate Research Opportunity Description

 Bioinformatics tools will include the use of the software package geneXplain (http://genexplain.com/) and some R packages to visualize and analyze RNA-seq data.
-In addition, the student will learn to use some Cytoscape apps (http://www.cytoscape.org/) and customize them to our needs.
+In addition, the student will learn to use some Cytoscape apps (http://www.cytoscape.org/).

 |Academic Year Time Commitment||9 hours/week|